CodeMaster7000/Obtain_Stargazers_From_A_Repository/README.md

 ## About

-A handy Python script to obtain the number of stars from a GitHub repository.
+A handy Python script to obtain the number of stars from a GitHub repository, using the GitHub REST API.

 ## Prerequisites